briandrum/codes.forchagrin.com/_chapters/chapter-126-municipal-income-tax.md

 profits after the due date for filing the original return.

-2. _(b)_ Within three months from the final determination of any federal tax liability affecting the taxpayer’s municipal tax liability, such taxpayer shall make and file an amended municipal return showing income subject to the municipal tax based upon such final determination of federal tax liability, and pay any additional tax shown due thereon or make claim for refund of any
+2. _(b)_ Within three months from the final determination of any federal tax liability affecting the taxpayer's municipal tax liability, such taxpayer shall make and file an amended municipal return showing income subject to the municipal tax based upon such final determination of federal tax liability, and pay any additional tax shown due thereon or make claim for refund of any